Creating an M3 Cluster with Binaries

 An M3 deployment typically has two main node types:

-) are the workhorses of M3, they store data and serve reads and writes. - Coordinator nodes (
+• Storage nodes (m3dbnode) are the workhorses of M3, they store data and serve reads and writes.

-to manage the cluster topology, you make most API calls to this endpoint7203
+• 7201 to manage the cluster topology, you make most API calls to this endpoint

 There are two other less-commonly used node types: